SarahSST/MLOPS-Movie-Recommandation/README.md

 A FastAPI container is containing cosine-similarity calculation, based on data retrieved from MySQL container.

 ## Data

 - [https://www.imdb.com/interfaces/](https://www.imdb.com/interfaces/)

-For this project, and due to limited computer ressources, we used the table contained in the file title.basics.tsv.gz After a pre-process, we end-up
+For this project, and due to limited computer ressources, we used the table contained in the file title.basics.tsv.gz

-Characteritics used are :
+Our final table used for recommandation is the one below :
-- tconst
+- tconst : movie id from IMDB
 - titleType
 - primaryTitle
 - genres